Fingerprint Scanning and Comparison

 Processing via COM Interface

-Besides providing the GUI for controlling the functionality, Test Application also acts as the COM automation server.
+Besides providing the GUI for controlling the functionality, the Test Application also acts as the COM automation server.

 All the fingerprint-related COM methods' names start with the FP prefix.
 See the details and descriptions further.